 7. Write a shout-out on social media

-Social media is a perfect place to brag on the people you love.
+Social media is a perfect place to brag about the people you love.
 Write a post telling everyone how awesome he is.
 Thank him and tag him in the post to make sure he sees it.
 If he’s not on social media, have another relative or friend show it to him.

 8. Send a digital greeting card